MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 Now that you know how to set up a HDInsight cluster, you can use that cluster to perform more advanced operations.
 You will next explore how to perform map and reduce operations using Python programs.

 <a name="Exercise2"></a>
-## Exercise 2: Creating and Running Python programs for HDInsight on Linux
+## Exercise 2: Creating and running Python programs for HDInsight on Linux

 One of the most important algorithms introduced in the last fifteen years was Google's [MapReduce](http://research.google.com/archive/mapreduce.html) as it is the key to processing large data sets.
 As dealing with large data is the forte of HDInsight and Hadoop, MapReduce is at the heart of everything you do.
 In a nutshell, the MapReduce are two functions, the **Map** function is what "transforms" some data into a result.
 The **Reduce** function reduces the results of a map to a scalar value.
 A great demonstration of MapReduce comes from an answer from Frank Krueger on the [StackOverflow](http://stackoverflow.com/a/28991) website: